Skip to content

 Data inspection and formatting

-HTML Formatter/dev/html-formatterIndented markup for templates and DOM snippets
+HTML FormatterIndented markup for templates and DOM snippets

 JSON Formatter validates syntax before you commit fixtures or share examples with frontend teams.
 Pair JWT Decoder with Base64 Decode when you need to understand token structure during OAuth debugging.